 National Nanny Recognition Week

-Started in 1998 by Mary Clurman [of] Nanny News, Judi Merlin [of] A Friend of the Family, and a group of dedicated industry professionals, National Nanny Recognition Week was created to draw attention to the positive aspects of nannies instead of the negative issues the press seems to thrive on. … NNRW has become an annual event lauded by nannies, industry professionals, media nanny support groups, industry leaders, professional organizations and the parents whom employ the nannies. … What began as an effort of few now spans hundreds of professionals the last full week of September each year. … NNRW continues to focus on the positive, quality aspects that nannies bring to their charges and jobs every day; and for parents and agencies to say “Thank You” to their wonderful caregivers.
+Started in 1998 by Mary Clurman [of] Nanny News, Judi Merlin [of] A Friend of the Family, and a group of dedicated industry professionals, National Nanny Recognition Week was created to draw attention to the positive aspects of nannies instead of the negative issues the press seems to thrive on. … NNRW has become an annual event lauded by nannies, industry professionals, media nanny support groups, industry leaders, professional organizations and the parents whom employ the nannies. … What began as an effort of few now spans hundreds of professionals, the last full week of September each year. … NNRW continues to focus on the positive, quality aspects that nannies bring to their charges and jobs every day; and for parents and agencies to say “Thank You” to their wonderful caregivers.

-from the official National Nanny Recognition Week blog
+From the official National Nanny Recognition Week blog

 Celebrate Your Nanny